CTF-STeam/ctf-writeups/2021/BlueHensCTF/README.md

 Once upon a time, in a land not too far away, and not as distant as you might think in time, as well, there was a little penguin 🐧.
 And, that penguin went to `/etc/secret` in Deutschland wearing his little red riding hood, there he met the bad black horned creature and his (maybe bad) friends.

-Bad black horned creature and his friends told the little penguin that they are actually good, M$ is the evil one.
+Bad black horned creature and his friends told the little penguin that they were actually good, M$ was the evil one.

 (Maybe) good black horned creature and his friends taught little penguin to treasure what he had, especially his smileys.